dtiezzi/Liver-Iron-Estimate/index.md

 The software outpus the LIC and the graph displaying the real values and the fitter curve.

-You need to python installed with numpy and Tkinter packages.
+You need to python installed with numpy, pandas, scipy, matplotlib and Tkinter packages.